 In my experience, the vast majority of students get their own anatomy atlas.
 Some get a textbook as well, while others rely on notes or the web for theoretical knowledge.

 Some students only buy the textbook.
 They also have plenty of illustrations, and if they need more they can find them on the web.

 Both will work fine, and what you choose to do is entirely up to you.
-The most important thing is to choose a textbook and/or atlas that appeals to your style of learning.
+The most important thing is to choose a textbook and/or atlas that appeal to your style of learning.

 Also, you want to make sure it is comprehensive in scope and discussion for medical school.
 In case you wondered, the latter is true for all the books discussed here.